Get assessed by a physiotherapist

 Exercise and movement for a sprained ankle

 You may need to briefly rest your ankle after you injure it, usually for two to three days.
 But it’s usually best to start moving it again and do some gentle exercises as soon as you can.
 This will help your ankle to get back to normal more quickly than if you keep it still (unless you have a severe sprain).
-Your doctor or physiotherapist may give you something to protect your ankle while you move it, like a brace or splint.
+Your doctor or physiotherapist may give you something to protect your ankle while you move it, such as a brace or splint.

-If you have a particularly bad sprain, your doctor or physiotherapist may advise you to wear a cast, splint, or brace to stop your ankle from moving (immobilise it) for a few days.
+If you have a particularly severe sprain, your doctor or physiotherapist may advise you to wear a cast, splint, or brace to stop your ankle from moving (immobilise it) for a few days.
 This may help to reduce any pain and swelling around your ankle.
 They’ll advise you when to start moving and exercising your ankle again.

-If you’re at all worried about doing exercises or feel any pain, stop and speak to a doctor, nurse, or physiotherapist before you continue.
+If you’re at all worried about doing exercises, or feel any pain, stop and speak to a doctor, nurse, or physiotherapist before you continue.
 If you’re not sure when and how to start exercising your ankle, check with a doctor or physiotherapist.

 Physiotherapy for a sprained ankle